Installing Ciao from the source distribution

 In case you want to install elsewhere, or change any of the installation options, you can use a customized configuration procedure (see ./ciao-boot.sh help for more information).
 The meaning of some important options is as follows:

-4. Set up user environments: The installation process will modify the startup files automatically by default.
+set up user environments.
 If you disable this option in the configuration or you wish to switch between different installations, it would be necessary to modify the startup files manually.

 The installation process generates a ciao-env command to update the environments for sh-like and cshlike shells.
 It also generates a INSTALL_CIAOROOT/ciao-mode-init (for emacs) with appropriate definitions which will take care of all needed environment variable definitions and emacs mode setup.